NeSC-IV/iBoW3D/README.md

 - [Open3D](https://www.open3d.org/)

 ## Features
-We use [D3Feat](https://github.com/XuyangBai/D3Feat?tab=readme-ov-file) to obtain local features in advance.
+We use [D3Feat](https://github.com/XuyangBai/D3Feat?tab=readme-ov-file) to obtain keypoints and local features in advance.

 ## Compile and Run
 Before compile the package, some related paths should be added in the **main.cpp** file.